With winter just around the corner, now is the time to up the cosy factor at home, ready for the shorter days and colder nights.

 Much like we switch our wardrobes from summer to winter clothing, it’s time to bring out those thick and cosy throws and blankets and put them on your sofa for evening cosiness – you could also combine a stylish bedspread with your bedding ready for the cold nights.

-Add more cushions to your sofa and consider adding long pile, richly patterned rugs to replace thinner summer rugs.
+Add more cushions to your sofa and consider adding a long pile, of richly patterned rugs to replace thinner summer rugs.
 Or you can even layer your rugs for an eye-catching look.
 Bouclé is on-trend and provides a good balance of cosy and textured for a stylish Scandi look.

 Curtains are another way to add more colour and warmth to a room, especially if you have a patio or bi-fold doors, which can let in the cold winter air.
 If you have thinner curtains in summer, such as nets or linen, you could add another layer of curtains for winter.
 Rich velvet curtains in block colours such as deep red or midnight blue add a luxurious touch.

-Being ‘at one with nature’ is a popular summer interiors trend but can easily continue into the colder seasons.
+Being at one with nature is a popular summer interiors trend but can easily continue into the colder seasons.
 There is a powerful relationship between interior design and nature, driven here in Scandinavia, by the many Nordic forests and abundance of outdoor space.

 Bring the outdoors in by adding nature’s own materials and fabrics into your home – think rattan, wicker, wood, cotton, leather and stone.
 Warming autumnal tones such as rust, ochre and terracotta will enhance the warming atmosphere and can be added through accessories such as vases, ceramics and crockery.